CODE OF CONDUCT

 Below we have listed examples of harassment behaviors that are prohibited.
 This list is not comprehensive with regard to actions nor types of harassment.

-- Include jokes, innuendos, racial slurs, offensive or derogatory remarks based on a person’s color or perceived race that creates a hostile, intimidating, or abusive environment.
+- Jokes, innuendos, racial slurs, offensive or derogatory remarks based on a person’s color or perceived race.

-- Include physical conduct (e.g., excessive monitoring) based on a person’s color or perceived race that creates a hostile, intimidating, or abusive environment.
+- Physical conduct (e.g., excessive monitoring) based on a person’s color or perceived race.

-- Include electronic conduct (e.g., the creation, display, or distribution of racially offensive text, symbols or images) based on a person’s color or perceived race that creates a hostile, intimidating, or abusive environment.
+- Include electronic conduct (e.g., the creation, display, or distribution of racially offensive text, symbols or images) based on a person’s color or perceived race.

-- Include unwelcome sexual advances, requests for sexual favors and other verbal, physical, or electronic conduct of a sexual nature that creates a hostile, intimidating, or abusive environment
+- Unwelcome sexual advances, requests for sexual favors and other verbal, physical, or electronic conduct of a sexual nature that creates a hostile, intimidating, or abusive environment

-- Involve verbal, physical, or electronic conduct based on a person’s sex, gender, sexual orientation, or sex-stereotyping that creates a hostile, intimidating, or abusive environment (even if acts do not involve conduct of a sexual nature)
+- Verbal, physical, or electronic conduct based on a person’s sex, gender, sexual orientation, or sex-stereotyping that creates a hostile, intimidating, or abusive environment (even if acts do not involve conduct of a sexual nature)

 Harassment and discrimination may also occur as a function of intersectional identities (e.g., disability and race).
 These forms of harassment and discrimination are also prohibited under the policies outlined above.

 Complicity: Knowingly aiding, assisting, promoting, or encouraging another person through your actions to commit an act of conduct that is prohibited by this Policy.

 Retaliation: Acts or words taken (e.g., intimidation, threats, coercion, or unfavorable employment or educational actions) against a person because the person participated in good faith in: